Digital console games are the future. After all, digital games come with one major advantage: they give you immediate access to gameplay.

 Unlike digital games, physical games can be resold.
 The used version is always sold at a cheaper price, which you obviously don't see with digital games.

-Digital Storefronts Have Less Competition
+2. Digital Stores Have Less Competition

 Think about it: digital storefronts barely have any competition when it comes to big-box retailers.